 Result: How did this solution play out?
 Were all issues resolved?

 Behavioral interview questions aim to identify your strengths and traits when dealing with specific situations.
 These characteristics tell the company if you’re a good fit for the role.
 You know your qualities best so give examples that demonstrate that you possess the skills and behavior characteristics desired for the role you’re interviewing for.
 If you have a quality you feel sets you apart from any other candidate, emphasize that strength when giving examples.
-To better understand the position you’re applying for and to help you determine desired qualities, join recruiter chat.
+This helps the interviewee to better understand the position you’re applying for and to help determine how your qualities fit within the organization’s culture.

 There may be follow-up questions from your response.
 This is not to say you answered the question wrong, but possibly that you answered it well and the interviewer is trying to grasp the details of the situation better.
 This is also a great time to emphasize the qualities that make you a great fit for the role.